MaxenceLiboz/42_projects/ft_printf/README.md

 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup
-There are no dependency for this project.
+There are no dependencies for this project.

 First of all clone the repo inside your current working repository:
 ```